yury-lysogorskiy/lammps/doc/src/fix_hmc.rst

 configuration is the trial "move" to accept or reject.

-(3) The energy change :math:`\Delta{H}` in the Hamiltonian of the system due to the "move" is calulated by the following equation:
+(3) The energy change :math:`\Delta{H}` in the Hamiltonian of the system due to the "move" is calculated by the following equation:

 .. math::